Pam Hardy, Western Environmental Law Center Attorney

 But after 10 years I realized that my body wouldn’t stand up for 10 more years of such physically challenging work.
 To continue carrying out my vow to care for the land, I went to law school to study environmental law.
 I graduated from the University of Oregon in 2006, and spent the first eight years working mostly as a litigator on behalf of a number of different environmental organizations.

 Despite my time in the courtroom, I always had a sweet spot for the situations where people could work out their differences through better communication.
 All through law school I was a mediator in the local circuit court, and early on in my schooling, I wrote a research paper about the “Steens Mountain Cooperative Management and Protection Area” and how it had come to be.
 That’s how I learned about Harney County.
 In 2004, I was appointed to that group in the Dispersed Recreation seat, and stayed there for about 10 years.”

-In 2017 Pam joined the Western Environmental Law Center and in 2018 she began participating with the Harney County Restoration Collaborative.
-She stays involved because ". . . it works.
+In 2017 Pam joined the Western Environmental Law Center with her role being "to extend the success we’ve seen at the Blue Mountain Forest Partners to other parts of the Blue Mountains."
+It was in 2018 that Pam began participating with the Harney County Restoration Collaborative.
+"I stay involved at HCRC because it works.
 People listen, they think about the various perspectives, and are willing to find middle ground where we can all agree on treatments."